Soc 324 - Sociology of Sex and Gender 2 » 2019 » Quiz 2

 Doctors in the Greenfield (2014) article argue that normalization surgeries are done primarily:

-A. because the child requests it.
+A. because the parents want their child to look “normal.”

-B. to please the child.
+C. to please the child.

-D. to keep the child alive.
+D. because the child requests it.

 Question #5